 - Bring value.
 How many dates would you go on if the person had nothing to talk about or wasn't interesting.
 Most buyers don't want to pour over reams of data sheets or specs.
 They don't want to have to figure out why you want to meet with them again.
 Tell them that you would like to meet again to share something with them that they will find valuable.
 "John, we have a great energy study that shows how software virtualization can save you money.
 Could we set something up to review the study and see how it applies to your company?"

 - Close for Meeting 2.
 This is your only goal.
 Get the second meeting.
 Get a commitment to bring more value to them.
 Get them to bring along some friends (the old dating trick).
 Set it in stone, set some goals.
 Then start selling.

-In our industry,appointment setting, we can only promise to put you face to face with the executive you ask us to target.
+In our industry as an SDR Agency we can only promise to put you in front of the executive you ask us to target.
 In fact, we guarantee that we'll do it.
 After that though, it's all up to you.
 But don't blow your opportunity during the first meeting.
 Make your only goal to get the second date.
 From there you have a shot.